Skip to main content

 If your customer raises a chargeback with their bank and disputes a payment, the following steps will occur:

-1. The customer will contact their bank about a specific transaction.
-They will either dispute a partial or full amount of the transaction and then provide a reason as to why they are disputing the transaction.
+1. The Customer will contact their bank about a specific transaction.
+They will either dispute a partial or full amount of the transaction and provide their bank with a reason as to why they are disputing the transaction.

-2. The cardholder's bank will then contact Lopay's payment processor Stripe, who then passes this information onto Lopay.
+2. The Customer's bank will then contact Lopay's payment processor Stripe, who then passes this information onto Lopay.

-5. The merchant will be asked how they want to respond to the chargeback.
-The merchant can contest or accept the chargeback.
-If the merchant wishes to contest the dispute, they are required to provide any relevant information and evidence to counter the argument the cardholder has made.
+4. The Merchant will be asked how they want to respond to the chargeback.
+The Merchant can contest or accept the chargeback before the deadline provided.
+If the Merchant wishes to contest the dispute, they can provide any relevant information and evidence to counter the case made by the Customer.

-• If the cardholder's bank closes the dispute in the favour of the cardholder, the previously deducted funds will be returned to the customer.
+• If the cardholder's bank closes the dispute in the favour of the cardholder, the disputed funds are returned to the Customer.

 Please note: Lopay cannot guarantee that a dispute will be overturned by the cardholder's bank.
 However if a merchant provides sufficient compelling evidence, it increases the probability of a positive outcome.